eiskalteschatten/Typewritter/README.md

 - Localization
 - Import from WordPress
 - Export data from Typewritter
+- Update system

 The list will continue to grow as more features are added or thought of.
+For more details, see https://github.com/eiskalteschatten/Typewritter/issues

 Requirements
 ------------